RCollins13/10XWGS/README.md

 All code copyright (c) 2017 Ryan Collins and is distributed under terms of the MIT license.

 ## getMolecules.py
-Iterates through a 10X bam file and estimates original molecule lengths and coordinates from colinear reads with matching RX tags (i.e. 10X barcodes).
+Iterates through a 10X bam file and estimates original molecule lengths and coordinates from colinear reads with matching BX tags (i.e. 10X barcodes).
 ```
 usage: getMolecules.py [-h] [-d DIST] ibam outfile